dhlee1013/MANNER/README.md

 conda activate MANNER
 ```

 > GPU acceleration is strongly recommended.
-CUDA 11.3 and a compatible NVIDIA driver (≥ 450.80) are required. `MANNER_environment.yaml` lists the major dependencies only.
+CUDA 11.8 and a compatible NVIDIA driver are required. `MANNER_environment.yaml` lists the major dependencies only.
 For a complete list of all resolved dependencies, see [`MANNER_environment_full.yml`](MANNER_codes/MANNER_environment_full.yml).

 ### External Dependencies (HistoSweep and iStar)
-MANNER relies on two external tools for histology image processing and feature extraction:

 #### HistoSweep